geo-python/site/source/index.rst

 Themes for each week are listed below.
 You can also read more about the weekly :doc:`learning goals <course-info/learning-goals>`.

-The course runs for seven weeks in the autumn semester starting on the 4th of September 2023.
+The course runs for seven weeks in the autumn semester starting on the 31st of August 2026.
 New materials are updated on this course page each Monday.

 +----------+----------------------+